thefrontside/microstates/README.md

 }
 ```

-With Microstates, you explicitely describe what happens on transition and define the matching mechanism.
+With Microstates, you explicitly describe what happens on transition and define the matching mechanism.

 ## Transition methods